Risk-based Treatment Assignment

 There are few studies of MRD in the CSF.
 In one study, MRD was documented in about one-half of children at diagnosis.
 In this study, CSF MRD was not found to be prognostic when intensive chemotherapy was given.

 Patients with persistent circulating leukemia cells at 7 to 10 days after the initiation of multiagent chemotherapy are at increased risk of relapse compared with patients who have clearance of peripheral blasts within 1 week of therapy initiation.
-Rate of clearance of peripheral blasts has been found to be of prognostic significance in both T-cell and B-lineage ALL.Induction failure
+Rate of clearance of peripheral blasts has been found to be of prognostic significance in both T-cell and B-lineage ALL.Peripheral blood MRD before end of induction (day 8, day 15)

 - T-cell phenotype (especially without a mediastinal mass).